RatchapongLP/backend-learning/spring/springboot.md

 2025-10-14T23:16:56.675+07:00  INFO 3376 --- [nio-8080-exec-1] o.s.web.servlet.DispatcherServlet        : Initializing Servlet 'dispatcherServlet'
 2025-10-14T23:16:56.677+07:00  INFO 3376 --- [nio-8080-exec-1] o.s.web.servlet.DispatcherServlet        : Completed initialization in 2 ms
 ```

-## Adding a controller
-A class that contains methods that will be execute when certain URL accesses are called to the application.
-In Spring (Spring MVC), the class has to be annotated with `@Controller`